S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 6. It separates the concerns of style from structural markup (caveats!)
 7. It gzips really nicely
 8. It caches really nicely
+9. It is really, really easy to make animations

 ...but